rorsini/laika_sg_td/README.md

 ```

-3. Run main.py and view output/index.html in a browser
+3. Run main.py and view output/index.html in a browser (on a Mac)
 ```bash
 ./main.py && open output/index.html
 ```